kennbroorg/iKy/README.md

 [Video Demo](https://vimeo.com/326114716 "Video Demo - Click to Watch!")

-## Project
+## Project - Previous version
-First of all we want to advice you that we have changed the Frontend from AngularJS to Angular 7.
-For this reason we left the project with AngularJS as Frontend in the iKy-v1 branch and the documentation for its installation [here][readmev1es].
+We want to warn you that we have changed the Frontend from AngularJS to Angular 7.
+For this reason we left the project with AngularJS as Frontend in the iKy-v1 branch.

 The reason of changing the Frontend was to update the technology and get an easier way of installation.